There are a ton of AB testing tools on the market right now, and that number is only going to increase.

 Crazy Egg offers tools to help you visually identify the most popular areas of your page, help you see which parts of your pages are working and which ones are not, and give you greater insight as to what your users are doing on your pages via both mobile and desktop sites.

-UserTesting.com is a unique service that provies videos of real users in your target market experiencing your site and talking through what they’re thinking.
+UserTesting.com is a unique service that provides videos of real users in your target market experiencing your site and talking through what they’re thinking.

 This service is recommended by Craig Andrews, who had the following to say: